 More than 114,500 federal workers retired in the government fiscal year that ended Sept.
 30, up from about 97,000 the year before, according to data.
 That’s the largest retirement exodus since 2013.

-Meanwhile, OPM’s retirement backlog is at one of its highest levels since 2014, according to its inspector general.
-The agency’s 2022-2026 Strategic Plan “does not contain a specific goal related to retirement services’ case processing,” though parts of the previous plan noted a goal to bring processing times down to 60 days or less, a benchmark that is yet to be consistently met.
+As a result, OPM’s retirement backlog rose to its highest levels since 2014, according to its inspector general.
+The agency’s 2022-2026 Strategic Plan “does not contain a specific goal related to retirement services’ case processing,” though parts of the previous plan noted a goal to bring processing times down to 60 days or less, a benchmark that is yet to be consistently met, the OIG said in a report.

 “Legacy systems and manual processes that we have identified in previous ... reports continue to contribute to customer service issues by increasing the backlog of cases and long processing times that make interim payments necessary,” the OIG report said.